gamedev4995/Challenge-2/Kirby #2 - Cleaning Kirby.md

 <img width="300" alt="Screenshot 2024-09-11 151029" src="https://github.com/user-attachments/assets/cdc80247-4cb6-46e0-aab8-9214a500425d">

 Then we duplicated the left foot capsule and placed it below Kirby’s body towards the right in a flatter position.
-This way he is standing on his right foot.
+This way, he is standing on his right foot.

 <img width="300" alt="Screenshot 2024-09-11 151708" src="https://github.com/user-attachments/assets/a3aecda7-4ff1-4276-bfde-f65c391a6674">